 statistics.
 After graduating, you’ll have the skills and experience needed to

 begin your career, or to take a research degree – often including funded places

 MATH3613 Data Modelling

-This module provides an employment relevant tool box of statistical modelling techniques and a rigorous treatment of the some underlying mathematics.
-The Bayesian framework for statistical inference will be presented and compared with the classical approach.
-Relevant computational algorithms, including Markov chain Monte Carlo, will be described.
-Application rich modelling problems will be considered.
+This module provides an employment relevant tool box of statistical modelling techniques and a rigorous treatment of the underlying mathematics.
+The Bayesian framework for statistical inference is developed and compared with the classical approach.
+Important computational algorithms, including Markov Chain Monte Carlo, are described.
+Application-rich modelling problems are considered.

 MATH3614 Medical Statistics

 The content includes the design and analysis of clinical trials, including crossover and sequential designs and an introduction to meta-analysis.
 Epidemiology is studied, including case-control and cohort studies.
 Survival analysis is covered in detail.
 Computer packages are used throughout.